 Contexts

-The Solace Messaging APIs use processing contexts for organizing communication between an application and a Solace event broker.
+The Solace C API uses processing contexts for organizing communication between an application and a Solace event broker.
 Contexts act as containers in which sessions are created and session-related events can be handled.

 A context encapsulates threads that drive network I/O and message delivery notification for the sessions and session components associated with that context.
-For the Solace Java RTO API, Solace C API, and Solace .NET API, a single thread is used for both I/O and for notification.
+For the Solace C API, a single thread is used for both I/O and for notification.
 The life cycle of a context‑owned thread is bound to the life cycle of the context.
-The Solace JavaScript API and Solace Node.js API APIs are single threaded and have a single global context that is not exposed.

 Typically, a context initializes and manages its own threads and file descriptors.
 However, the Solace C API also allows client applications to drive the context’s main loop with their own application-thread.
 For more information, see Solace C API Best Practices.